Sunday, November 26, 2023

 V

-Vanguard Films (1985) - Producer Charo Santos, Executive Producer Simon C. Ongpin, Associate Producer Grace Bersamin Beleno
+Vanguard Films (1985) - Producer Charo Santos, Executive Producer Simon C. Ongpin, Associate Producer Grace Bersamin Beleno.

 Vera Cruz